flutter/website/src/docs/development/data-and-backend/json.md

 #### One-time code generation

-By running `flutter packages pub run build_runner build` in the project root, you generate JSON serialization code for your models whenever they are needed.
+By running `flutter pub run build_runner build` in the project root, you generate JSON serialization code for your models whenever they are needed.
 This triggers a one-time build that goes through the source files, picks the relevant ones, and generates the necessary serialization code for them.